AnselA01/Fish-Biomechanics/README.md

     conducted on the bones of 21 perch.
 The statistical methods are described in detail and justification for the process in discussed.
-    Reading this document in full is the single best way to orient yourself ot the details of the statistical analysis portion of the project.\
+    Reading this document in full is the single best way to orient yourself to the details of the statistical analysis portion of the project.\

 ## Repo - Methods for Tiding Data, Extracting Tensile Properties, Statistical Analysis.